bodastage/bts-ce-docs/_build/html/_sources/index.rst.txt

 .. include:: about.rst

-.. note:: There are a number of topics that aren't written yet but we continuously updating the documentation.
-Issues with the documentation should be reported at https://github.com/bodastage/bts-ce-docs/issues
+.. note:: There are a number of topics that aren't written yet but we are continuously updating the documentation.
+Issues related to the documentation should be reported at https://github.com/bodastage/bts-ce-docs/issues

 Guide